florishafkenscheid/belt/README.md

 # BELT: Benchmark for Engine Limits & Throughput
 > [!NOTE]
-> This was heavily inspired by abucnasty's work
+> This was heavily inspired by abucnasty's work.
 > I wanted to make a more universal, cross-platform version of the existing ps1 script.

 BELT is a wrapper for the `factorio --benchmark` command, to make it more user friendly, more efficient to use, and to generate templated markdown files with the gotten data.